 A. Content Owner – Assigned by department as the individual responsible for monitoring and maintaining web content.

-B. Moderator – Assigned by Content Owner and/or department as the individual for moderating comments and postings by internal and external users, including deleting comments and posting that do not meet the criteria set forth in this policy.
+B. Moderator – Assigned by Content Owner and/or department as the individual for moderating comments and postings by internal and external users, including deleting comments and postings that do not meet the criteria set forth in this policy.

 IV.
 Specific Information:

-A. Official Institutional Web 2.0 Communications:
+A. Official Institutional Social Media Communications:

 4. Content Owners are responsible for monitoring and maintaining web content as follows:

 a.
 Content is current and accurate.